otto-de-legacy/lambdacd-lineup/README.md

       * value: Value of the cookie
       * path: Path of this cookie (optional, default: "/")
       * secure: Boolean.
 Only send cookie if you use https (optional, default: false)
+      * resolutions: Width of the screenshots for this URL (overrules outer resolutions in config)
-* resolution: Width of the screenshots (default: 1200)
+* resolutions: Width of the screenshots (default: 1200)
 * browser: "firefox" or "phantomjs" (default: :firefox)
 * async-wait: Time to wait in seconds between rendering the page and taking the screenshots.
 Useful to load resources (fonts,...) asynchronously (default: 5)